lbl-srg/obc/specification/source/cdl.rst

 `Real`, `Integer`, `Boolean`, `String`, and `enumeration`.
 [Parameters do not change their value as time progress.]
 See also the Modelica 3.3 specification, Chapter 3.
-All specifications in CDL shall be blocks or parameters.
+All specifications in CDL shall be declaration of blocks, instances of blocks, or declarations of type `parameter` or type `constant`.
 Variables are not allowed [they are used however in the elementary building blocks].

-The declaration of such types is identical to the declaration in Modelica, e.g., the keyword ``parameter`` is used before the type declaration.
+The declaration of such types is identical to the declaration in Modelica.
+[The keyword ``parameter`` is used before the type declaration, and typically a graphical user interface allows users to change the value of a parameter when the simulation or control sequence is not running.
-[For example, to declare a real-valued parameter, use ``parameter Real k = 1 "A parameter with value 1";``.]
+For example, to declare a real-valued parameter, use ``parameter Real k = 1 "A parameter with value 1";``.
+In contract, a `constant` cannot be changed after the software is compiled, and is typically not shown in a graphical user interface menu.
+For example, a `constant` is used to define latent heat of evaporation if used in a controller.
+]

 Each of these data types, including the elementary building blocks, can be a single instance or one-dimensional array.